Q. What is Virtual Virginia (VVa)?

 Virginia Private and Home School Students

-Tuition for Virginia private and home school students is $500 per 1 credit course and $300 per 0.5 credit course, for all courses.
-Textbooks and other materials are the responsibility of the private school or home school parent.
+Tuition for Virginia private and home school students is $499 per full credit course and $299 per half credit course, for all courses.
+Students who withdraw from courses after 21 calendar days will be refunded tuition minus a $75 withdrawal fee.
+No tuition will be refunded after 60 calendar days.
+Tuition, textbooks, fees, and other materials are the responsibility of the enrolling party.

-Tuition for out-of-state and out-of-country students is $650 per 1 credit course and $450 per 0.5 credit course, for all courses.
-There is a $75 communications surcharge for all out-of-country students.
-Textbooks and other materials are the responsibility of the enrolling party.
+Tuition for out-of-state and out-of-country students is $849 per full credit course and $549 per half credit course, for all courses.
+Tuition, textbooks, fees, and other materials are the responsibility of the enrolling party.
+Students who withdraw from courses after 21 calendar days will be refunded tuition, minus a $75 withdrawal fee.
+No tuition will be refunded after 60 calendar days.

 Q. Who pays the tuition and other fees?

 A. Tuition for Early College Scholars is paid directly by the Virginia Department of Education.
 Tuition for non-ECS, private school, home school, national, and international students is paid directly to the Virginia Department of Education.
-Any tuition charges are the responsibility of the enrolling party.
+Any tuition charges are the responsibility of the enrolling party, and may be paid via credit card or check.

 Q. What is the Early College Scholars Program and how does one enroll?